When looking for company and industry information, start by asking:

 What kind of data or information are you looking for?

 Then you can start to determine where to find it:

 For a full list of Australian company and industry databases subscribed to by UWA, see the databases subject list in OneSearch: 'Australian company and industry'

 Premier research tool for ASX company data.
 Comprehensive data on all companies listed on ASX as well as companies delisted since 1990.
 The database is updated daily from announcements lodged at the ASX and includes corporate details, full dividend history, operational history, financial and annual reports in PDF format back to 1998 and company announcements.
 Includes reports, announcements, company histories, shareholdings, company profiles, takeovers and financial data.

-Business Source Complete is a definitive scholarly business database, providing the ultimate collection of bibliographic and full text content.
-Business Source Complete contains far more active, peer-reviewed, business related journals than any other database currently available.
+Business Source Ultimate is a definitive scholarly business database, providing the ultimate collection of bibliographic and full text content.
+Business Source Ultimate contains far more active, peer-reviewed, business related journals than any other database currently available.
 As part of the comprehensive coverage offered by this database, indexing and abstracts for the most important scholarly business journals back to 1886 are included.
 This is in addition to the searchable cited references provided for more than 1,200 journals

 For detailed West Australian company and industry data and news use Business News IQ.

 The Australian Bureau of Statistics also provides data and analysis on Australian industry as a whole, as well as specifically in the areas of Agriculture, Building and Construction, Energy, Mining, Retail, Technology and Tourism and Transport.

 For a full list of international company and industry databases subscribed to by UWA, see the databases subject list in OneSearch: 'International company and industry'.
 See also the Bloomberg and Eikon with Datastream information in this guide.